 Based on historical data and the selected algorithm, PlanIQ can generate predictions weekly for a total period of 6 months.
 The total period is the forecast horizon.

 PlanIQ keeps track of the number of data points you provide.
-For all algorithms (except Anaplan Prophet and MVLR), no matter what the algorithm limits may be, or the amount of historical data, PlanIQ can forecast no more than 500 datapoints.
+For all algorithms (except Anaplan Prophet and MVLR), no matter what the algorithm limits may be, or the amount of historical data, PlanIQ can forecast no more than 500 data points.

 • Keep this limitation in mind.